pallets/click/docs/documentation.rst

     invoke(hello, args=['--help'])

 Arguments cannot be documented this way.
-This is to follow general convention of Unix tools using arguments for only the most necessary things and to document them in the introduction text by referring to them by name.
+This is to follow the general convention of Unix tools of using arguments for only the most necessary things and to document them in the introduction text by referring to them by name.